bloominstituteoftechnology/nasa-photo-of-the-day/README.md

 ## Description

-In this project you will build out a appication to show the nasa photo of the day.
+In this project you will build out a application to show the nasa photo of the day.

 ## Project Set Up